 Other engagements this season include a Brahms project in Amsterdam, and a cycle of Schumann symphonies and concertos at the Lucerne Festival, both with the Chamber Orchestra of Europe.
 He returns to the Symphony Orchestra of the Bayerischer Rundfunk for concerts in Munich and the opening concert of the Salzburg Festival 2014, and to the Chicago Symphony Orchestra, as well as leading four programmes with the London Symphony Orchestra and two with the Tonhalle Orchestra, Zurich.

 He is committed to the development of young musical talent, and gives an annual Conducting Masterclass at the Lucerne Easter Festival.
 This season in addition he gives conducting classes at the Juilliard School, New York, the Hochschule der Kunst, Zurich, and will conduct two concerts with the Orchestra of the Royal College of Music.

-Mr Haitink has received many international awards in recognition of his services to music, including both an honorary Knighthood and the Companion of Honour in the United Kingdom, and the House Order of Orange-Nassau in the Netherlands.
-He was named Musical America’s “Musician of the Year” for 2007.
+Bernard Haitink has an extensive discography for Phillips, Decca and EMI, as well as the many new live recording labels established by orchestras themselves in recent years, such as the London Symphony, Chicago Symphony and Bayerischer Rundfunk.
+He has received many awards and honours in recognition of his services to music, including several honorary doctorates, an honorary Knighthood and Companion of Honour in the United Kingdom, and the House Order of Orange-Nassau in the Netherlands.